Alfredov96/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+it routes to a file you are trying to link to

 2. How would you explain form validation to someone who has never programmed before?

+its in the name its us verifying what we would like test

 3. In 1-2 sentences, define end to end testing.

+this is also in the name its us testing our code from top to bottom

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.